 En-route Visit Ramboda Falls.

 Leave Peradeniya and take a winding road uphill into the heart of the tea country.
 Observe the surroundings and how the climate around you changes as busy roads studded with towns transform into pine-covered narrow roads that snake their way through lush green blankets of Ceylon Tea.
-As you drive up the hill, you’re sure to pass a few waterfalls by the roadside.
+Don’t be surprised if you pass a…. waterfall crashing down by the road as this is a common sight amidst the hills.
 Nuwara Eliya is situated 1868m above the sea level.

 As you approach Nuwara Eliya you will find out why it is called a visitor’s bliss.
 The misty hill country town is vastly renowned for unending acres of high-grown Ceylon Tea and suddenly springs out to light during its April season when golfers, horse-racers, motor racers and holiday makers flock into Nuwara Eliya to spend the best season of the year amidst Old-English style cottages and a heritage that dates back into Colonial Ceylon!